Separate names with a comma.

 Hi Hawk, thanks sure I will.

-After having not so good experiences with high temperature exhaust sprays on two previous projects, I wanted to try something new.
+Exhaust manifold treatment: After having not so good experiences with high-temperature exhaust sprays on two previous projects, I wanted to try something new.
 This article https//streettechmag.com/2015/05/04/how-to-restore-an-exhaust-manifold/ caught my attention.
 I bought one 12 oz Slip Plate can, which was enough to do both exhaust manifolds.
 Due to the strong smell, I recommend using this product just outside.
-Unfortunately the little spring on the manifold valve is missing, need to find a replacement for it.
-Here are some pictures of the sandblasted manifolds before and after the Slip Plate threatment:
+Unfortunately, the little spring on the manifold valve is missing, need to find a replacement for it.
+Here are some pictures of the bead blasted manifolds before and after the Slip Plate treatment:

 Wolgfgang, I bought my 68 383 S from Dave in I believe Smithsville close to where you bought your 69 Cuda, I do believe the Dave I bought my Cuda from was a friend of Dave that you bought your 69 Cuda from, I do believe they both took them to Toronto Motorsports Park(Cayuga) for some fun, motors are very similar, mine 400, 383 crank KB pistons, 557 solid MP cam, edelbrock aluminum heads and intake, like you changing the motor, I want to detune mine so I enjoy cruising it, or rebuild the #'s engine.
 Cheers Dave

 Hi Dave, I don't know if the two other Daves knew each other.
 Your engine looks nice.
-If you wanna detune it, try to keep as much parts from your existing engine and drivetrain.
-I would not recommend to give away a good treated engine and drivetrain, that you know well.
-Getting other parts is always a bit of a gamble, especially if there is no proofen history on them.
-Personally, I am a fan of orignal.
-The ingeniers who constrcted our cars where quite capable technicians and millions of working cars proofed their work.
-I like to work with shop manuals and don't think I am smarter than those old ingeniers and can improve their well working systems.
-When I rebuild my Mustang I tried to keep it as much as possible orignal and guess what, its working.
-Performance cars of course are a total different league, but I do not have the finacial sources to play in it.
+If you wanna detune it, try to keep as many parts from your existing engine and drivetrain.
+I would not recommend giving away a good treated engine and drivetrain, that you know well.
+Getting other parts is always a bit of a gamble, especially if there is no proven history on them.
+Personally, I am a fan of original.
+The engineers who constructed our cars were quite capable technicians and millions of working cars proofed their work.
+I like to work with shop manuals and don't think I am smarter than those old engineers and need to reinvent their well-working systems.
+When I rebuild my Mustang I tried to keep it as much as possible original and guess what, it's working.
+Performance cars of course are a totally different league, but I do not have the financial sources to play in it.
 I just wanna enjoy and preserve a classic car.

 Great attention to detail - your car will be beautiful when done!